wozo/Leaflet-Maps-Marker/readme.txt

 == Changelog ==
 = v2.9 - xx.10.2012 =
 * NEW: new logo and updated [mapsmarker.com](http://www.mapsmarker.com) website
+* NEW: update to [leaflet.js](http://www.leafletjs.com) v0.45 (fixing issues with Internet Explorer 10 and Chrome 23)
 * NEW: revamped settings panel for better usability
 * NEW: compatibilty check notices are now shown globally on each admin page
 * NEW: added compatibility check for incompatible plugin [Lazy Load]([http://wordpress.org/extend/plugins/lazy-load/)